git/git.github.io/rev_news/drafts/edition-40.md

 can reproduce the issue even in a current directory without any special name.

-Another Phillip (with two `l` instead of one), Phillip Wood, chimed in saying that he could reproduce the issue with the commands that Ondrej had given, though he could also reproduce it outside a rebase using only `git status` when the GIT_DIR environment variable is set to the
+Another Phillip (with two 'l' instead of one), Phillip Wood, chimed in saying that he could reproduce the issue with the commands that Ondrej had given, though he could also reproduce it outside a rebase using only `git status` when the GIT_DIR environment variable is set to the